 From November 2010 to April 2012, I was employed at the University of Warwick, working on Bayesian integration approaches for functional genomics data.
 This was another collaborative project, involving researchers from the groups of Profs.
 David Wild (Warwick), Jim Griffin (Kent) and Zoubin Ghahramani (Cambridge).

-Prior to this, I was a Wellcome Trust funded 1+3 year (MSc+PhD) doctoral student at Imperial College, supervised by Profs.
-Michael Stumpf and Sylvia Richardson.
+Prior to this, I was a Wellcome Trust funded 1+3 year (MSc+PhD) doctoral student at Imperial College, supervised by Prof. Michael Stumpf.
 After completing the MSc component with Distinction, I started my PhD in October 2007.
 Additionally working with Charles Bangham (Immunology) and Alexandra Lewin (Biostatistics), I investigated and developed stability selection approaches for proteomic biomarker discovery in the context of HTLV-1 associated myelopathy/tropical spastic paraparesis.
 I also considered the use of Gaussian process regression models for quantifying the robustness of inferences drawn from biological time course data.
 For my PhD, I was awarded the Centenary Prize for Research in the Molecular Biosciences.